Phrasal Verbs for Moving House

 Sort out

-Meaning: to organize your things.
+Meaning: to organise your things.

 - Peter sorted out his books and photographs into two separate piles.